kaushik8888/hdwallet/readme.md

 ### Wallet Info
 To check the Wallet information, go to **Wallet Info** tab and Login:
 - To Login, enter the 12 Word Mnemonic.
-- Wallet information like Wallet address , QR code, Ether balance is visible.
+- Wallet information like Wallet address , QR code of Wallet address, Ether balance is visible.

 To check ERC20 Token Balance on the wallet address :
 - click AddTokens **Button** and provide the token info like Contract address, Token symbol, decimal and click **Save**